scala/docs.scala-lang/_getting-started/index.md

 {% endtabs %}
 <!-- End tabs -->

+You might need to restart your terminal/shell after you install the tool using the package manager mentioned above.

 <!-- Alternative Detail - test the `scala` command -->
 {% altDetails testing-your-setup 'Testing your setup' %}
 Check your setup with the command `scala -version`, which should output: